geoscript/geoscript-js/doc/api/geom/linestring.rst

 Methods
 -------

-Linestring geometries have the methods common to all :class:`Geometry` subclasses.
+Linestring geometries have the methods common to all :class:`geom.Geometry` subclasses.